alan-turing-institute/AutisticaCitizenScience/README.md

 * [Data management](project-management/data-management.md)
 * [Building a safe and valued community](project-management/building-a-safe-community.md)

-## Community input

-You can see suggestions from other members of the community in the [community recommendations](community-recommendations) directory.

-## Get involved

-There are many ways to get in touch with the Autistica/Turing Citizen Science project team!

-Please start by reading the [participant information sheet](project-management/A7_ParticipantInformationSheet.pdf).

-- You can anonymously, publicly share your suggestions via the "always open" google form: https://bit.ly/AutisticaTuringCitSciForm.
-- Join the discussion in our [issues][aut-cit-sci-issues] and [pull requests][aut-cit-sci-prs].
-  - For more instructions, checkout our [contributing guidelines](CONTRIBUTING.md)
-- Come and say hello in our [gitter channel](https://gitter.im/alan-turing-institute/AutisticaCitizenScience).
-- Subscribe to our [mailing list](https://tinyletter.com/AutisticaTuringCitizenScience) with which we send monthly project updates.
-- You can contact research associate Georgia Aitkenhead by email at gaitkenhead@turing.ac.uk.
-- You can contact lead investigator Kirstie Whitaker by email at kwhitaker@turing.ac.uk.

 ## Contributors

 The Autistica/Turing Citizen Science project welcomes all contributions.
-For more information on how to participate, please review our [contributing guidelines](CONTRIBUTING.md) and the [building a safe community](project-mangement/A4_BuildingASafeCommunity.pdf) document.
+For more information on how to participate, please review our [contributing guidelines](CONTRIBUTING.md) and the [building a safe community](project-management/building-a-safe-community.md) document.

 Thanks goes to these wonderful people ([emoji key](https://github.com/all-contributors/all-contributors#emoji-key)):